-In the lab, DNA has been extracted (by Ahmed) from the RILS of all populations, their parents, and checks.
-This DNA is intended to be sent to the DArT for mapping the most known genes on wheat genomes.
+DNA has been extracted (by Ahmed) from the RILS of all populations, their parents, and checks.
+This DNA was sent to the DArT for mapping the most known genes on wheat genomes.
 Therefore, the DNA extraction and its quality should meet the DArT standards.
-The data generated by DArT will be used by Mr. Ahmed El Doliefy with the help of Dr Chao to (1) generate a basic map and identify important QTL regions, (2) augment the identified QTL regions with microsatellite markers (SSR) that show polymorphism between parents; and (3) subsequently, generate linkage maps.
+The data generated by DArT was performed in 2011 and is now available to be used by Mr. Ahmed El Doliefy with the help of Dr Chao to (1) generate a basic map and identify important QTL regions, (2) augment the identified QTL regions with microsatellite markers (SSR) that show polymorphism between parents; and (3) subsequently, generate linkage maps.
+This work will start in Fall 2012 to included phenotypic data that will be generated in this coming 2012 filed FHB nurseries.
+However, we believe that mapping FHB genes in these populations would be more accurate and useful using SNPs panel that is now available at the USDA-ARS genotyping Center at Fargo.
+Hence, we are looking for funding (about \$15,000) to conduct this additional operation.